Scalr/terraform-scalr-migrate-tfc/README.md

 ### Post-Migration

+After successful migration, the tool will automatically execute the following steps (unless `--skip-post-migration` is specified):
+1. Navigate to the generated Terraform directory
+2. Run `terraform fmt` to format the generated code
+3. Run `terraform init` to initialize the workspace
-After successful migration, the tool will execute terraform apply and import all previously created resources in the management workspace state file.
+4. Run `terraform apply` to import all previously created resources in the management workspace state file

+To skip these automatic steps and run them manually, use the `--skip-post-migration` flag.

 ## Limitations